This blog post was last updated on 17 March, 2023 to reflect the following changes:

 Key Points & Summary

-- Recurring notifications allow businesses to send ongoing messages to customers beyond the initial 24-hour window
+- Subscription Lists allow businesses to send ongoing messages to customers beyond the initial 24-hour window

-- Users only need to opt-in once to subscribe to the recurring notification messages
+- Users only need to opt-in once to subscribe to a Subscription List

-- Messages can be sent on daily, weekly & monthly frequencies
+- Messages can be sent once every 24 hours

-- It’s currently only available on Messenger, Instagram will be introduced later
+- It’s currently only available on Messenger, Instagram is available in Beta.
+Contact us here to get access.

-Facebook has introduced a brand new method to maintain consistent contact with your Chatbot subscribers – introducing Recurring Notifications.
-Recurring Notifications are ongoing messages that users have opted-in to via simple and upfront prompts outlining the frequency of messages that they’ll likely receive if they choose to get them.
+Facebook has introduced a brand new method to maintain consistent contact with your Chatbot subscribers – introducing Subscription Lists.
+Recurring Notifications (now referred to as Subscription Lists) are ongoing messages that users have opted-in to via simple and upfront prompts outlining the frequency of messages that they’ll likely receive if they choose to get them.

-This brand new feature (as of May 2022) is available on Messenger with a beta being rolled out on Instagram later this year.
-Meta has stated that:
+This brand new feature (as of May 2022) is available on Messenger with beta currently being rolled out on Instagram.
+Contact us here to get access.

 So, while we have the opportunity to make the most of the feature for free – you can bet we’re going to capitalise on it!